 My Trip to Mexico Vlog

 You can watch my trip to Mexico vlog below or directly on YouTube for better quality.

 Uriarte is a stunning pottery and traditional Talavera enterprise in Puebla.
 This place continues to make plates, cups, bowls and other handcrafted items using their original methods from the 16th century.
 It was fascinating to see how much work goes into each individual piece.

 One of my favourite things about it is how you can tell everything there has been made with love.
 They first mould each item, then they dry it, and dip it in a yellow-coloured base before sending it to the oven to bake.
 After its first bake in the oven, they sand the item by hand.
 They shave it to remove any lumps, clumps or imperfections.

 Then, the fun happens!
 Each piece is painted in its own special design and then baked to perfection.
 This experience was an unveiling to me of just how beautiful handcrafted art is.
 It’s no wonder they haven’t changed a thing since they opened!
 This is undoubtedly one of the best places to visit in Mexico.
 If you are planning on traveling to Mexico, check this out!

 Estrella de Puebla

-The Ferris wheel is a new tourist attraction located at the Parque Lineal.
-The top of the Ferris wheel offers a stunning view of the city line and is breathtaking around sunset.
-At 260-feet high, it is the tallest of its kind in Latin America, which is how it gets its name Estrella de Puebla, which means The Star of Puebla!
+The Estrella de Puebla is a Ferris wheel, and a new tourist attraction located at the Parque Lineal.
+The top of the Ferris wheel offers stunning views of the skyline and is breath-taking around sunset.
+At 260-feet high, it is the tallest of its kind in Latin America.

 Temple of Saint Francisco